 The cinema has four screens all on first floor level which can be accessed from the ground floor lift and stairs.
 In each screen there are two rows of leather ‘rocker’ seats which are unique in Westcountry Cinemas.

-Screen One is also equipped with a MasterImage 3D system, enabling it to show Digital 3D movies.
+Screen Three is also equipped with a MasterImage 3D system, enabling it to show Digital 3D movies.

 Each auditorium has designated wheelchair spaces, infra-red hearing systems, audio description and subtitling facilities.